ibm-watson-iot/iot-java/docs/java_cli_for_applications.rst

 ----

-Connecting to the Internet of Things Foundation
+Connecting to the Watson IoT Platform
 ----------------------------------------------------

-Connect to the Internet of Things Foundation by calling the *connect* function.
+Connect to the Watson IoT Platform by calling the *connect* function.

 .. code:: java